A Safe & Effective Diagnostic Tool

 Infrared Thermography helps in the clinical evaluation and detection of serious and difficult disorders such as musculoskeletal syndromes, neuropathy, neurovascular compression, nerve injury, soft tissue injury, arthritis, carpal tunnel syndrome, myofascial syndromes, inflammatory pain, and disk injury.

 The ability of thermography to detect the presence of deep vein thrombosis and other circulatory disorders of the lower extremities is a very exciting application of this procedure as it allows us to painlessly and safely detect possible disease that if unchecked, could cause the loss of a limb, or in some cases add to the possibility of stroke.

 Infrared Thermography tests therapy effectiveness in severe cases of lymphoma, leukaemia and reliable to monitor lymphatic involvement in breast cancer patients.

 Infrared Thermography analyses the brain, spinal cord and nerves, gives doctor a reliable and safe method of problem location and for monitoring improvements.

-In addition to the applications listed above, Dr. Sheps’ use of thermography is focused on research and development in advancing the effectiveness and patients’ outcomes of laser therapy.
-Dr. Sheps DOES NOT use thermography to detect nerve impingements or "nerve irritation" or for monitoring the effect of chiropractic adjustments on subluxations.
+In addition to the applications listed above, Dr. Sheps, DC’ use of thermography is focused on research and development in advancing the effectiveness and patients’ outcomes of laser therapy.
+Dr. Sheps, DC DOES NOT use thermography to detect nerve impingements or "nerve irritation" or for monitoring the effect of chiropractic adjustments on subluxations.